A relation between the Dirichlet and the Regularity problem for Parabolic equations: Introduction

+As it turns out this opens up another rabbit hole (that we had to dive into), as proving that a half-derivative - a rather complicated non-local object - belongs to BMO is quite a challenge.
+We needed to establish a new version of this condition (originally due to Strichartz \cite{S80} and adapted to parabolic case in \cite{DDH}) in Theorem \ref{T:equiv-new}.
+Our condition is different from the one established in \cite{DDH} and it is more convenient to work with in the light of the new characterization of Trebel-Lizorkin spaces established in \cite{YYZ}.
+Finally, after Proposition \ref{CZ} is established we obtain both equivalence of the newly defined spaces for different parameters $\beta$ as well as the desired real interpolation properties using the $K$-method.

+Our second important challenge was to adapt our argument to work both on domains that are bounded or unbounded in space (they are always unbounded in time variable).
+In section 5.2 we present a rather sophisticated localization arguments that show that key challenge are the estimates of non-tangential maximal function near support of the boundary data as \lq\lq away parts" enjoy better bounds due to exponential decay.
+The paper \cite{DLP} which uses our result exploits this decomposition even further.

-The initial formulation of the Regularity problem is due Fabes and Rivi\`ere \cite{FR} who formulated it for $C^1$ cylinders which was then re-formulated to Lipschitz cylinders by Brown \cite{Bro87, Bro89}.
-Here by Lipschitz cylinders we understand domains of the form $\Omega=\mathcal{O}\times [0,T]$ where $\mathcal O\subset\mathbb {R}^n$ is a bounded Lipschitz domain and time variable runs over a bounded interval $[0,T]$.
+The original formulation of the parabolic Regularity problem is due to Fabes and Rivi\`ere \cite{FR} who formulated it for $C^1$ cylinders which was then re-formulated to Lipschitz cylinders by Brown \cite{Bro87, Bro89}.
+Lipschitz cylinders are domains of the form $\Omega=\mathcal{O}\times [0,T]$ where $\mathcal O\subset\mathbb {R}^n$ is a bounded Lipschitz domain and time variable runs over a bounded interval $[0,T]$.
 Subsequent authors such as Mitrea \cite{M}, Nystr\'om \cite{Nys06} or Castro-Rodr\'iguez-L\'opez-Staubach \cite{CRS} have dealt with this issue in a similar way.

 What Brown has done was to consider solutions on $\Omega$ with initial data $u=0$ at $t=0$ and naturally extending $u$ by zero for all $t<0$.
 Then a definition of half-derivative using fractional integrals $I_\sigma$ for functions $f\in C^\infty(-\infty,T)$ is used to give meaning to $D^{1/2}_t f$ and $D^{1/2}_t u$.